Chart Color Schemes

 Aroona - Currimundi has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.5% of all households, including 31.0% couples with children, 31.1% couples without children, and 11.4% single parent families.
 Non-family households comprise the remaining 25.5%, with lone person households at 22.0% and group households making up 3.4%.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households